ttab/amqp-as-promised/README.md

     amqpc.bind 'myexchange', 'mytopic.#', (msg, headers, del) -> console.log 'received message', msg

+To bind the queue to the exchange without subscribing to it, skip the last parameter (the subscription callback).
+This is essentially the same as `queue.bind myexchange, 'mytopic'`, except the exchange and queue are specified by their names:

+    amqpc.bind 'myexchange', 'myqueue', 'mytopic.#'

 ## Using `amqpc` to get an anomymous queue

 To create an anomymous queue.